 To be bumped from a flight is to be denied a seat on a plane when you have a confirmed reservation.
 It results from overbooking, an airline practice designed to fill the empty seats that no-show passengers leave behind.
 The more popular a route, the more likely the flight is to be oversold.
 Keep in mind that passengers ticketed on flights canceled due to bad weather are not eligible for bumping benefits.
-The Department of Transportation requires commercial airlines flying 30 passengers or more and originating in the United States to seek out volunteers before bumping anyone.
+The U.S. Department of Transportation requires commercial airlines flying 30 passengers or more and originating in the United States to seek out volunteers before bumping anyone.

-How to Get Bumped
+How to Get Bumped from a Flight

-2. Get to the gate early.
+Get to the gate early.
 Airline rules typically state that if you don't arrive at least 15 - 30 minutes before the scheduled departure, you will forfeit your reservation and have to fend for yourself.
 In most of these cases, airlines are not required to compensate you for the missed flight.

-3. Don't hassle the gate attendants.
+Don't hassle the gate attendants.
 Arrive early and let them know you're a willing volunteer, then simply remain near the gate where they can contact you if needed.
-Asking about the status of the flight every five minutes or becoming rude or impolite will not make the attendants very anxious to hand you cash or free flight vouchers.
+Asking about the status of the flight every five minutes or becoming impolite will not make the attendants very anxious to hand you cash or free flight vouchers.

-4. Before you volunteer, make sure the pay-off is worth it.
+Before you volunteer, make sure the pay-off is worth it.
 Is it possible to get cash rather then a flight voucher?
 If not, does the flight voucher have a long enough life to make it useful for your travel needs?
 Does it apply to all airfares, even the lowest, most restrictive fares?
 Are there blackout dates?
 Is the alternate flight you are booked on acceptable or are you on standby for another oversold flight?
-In addition, don't be afraid to ask for extras -- meal vouchers, calling cards, free admission to the airport club, a seat upgrade.
+In addition, don't be afraid to ask for extras -- meal vouchers, free admission to the airport club, a seat upgrade.
 The worst the airline can say is no.

-How to Avoid Being Bumped
+How to Avoid Getting Bumped from a Flight

 If you have obligations in your destination city and absolutely cannot afford to be bumped from a flight, arrive as early as possible at the airport, especially if you're taking a popular route.
 Better yet, check in online before you even leave for the airport.
 The last passengers to check in for the flight are typically the ones who find themselves bumped involuntarily.
 If you're at the gate before the majority of the passengers have checked in, your chances of retaining your original reservation are favorable.